corridorofchameleons/MusicStore/README.md

 ## Product description page

 On this page we can find:
-1. more detailed information about a product.
+1. More detailed information about a product.
 2. To the bottom from the main block there's a Review Form, where, if you're logged in, you can leave a comment and set from 1 to 5 stars.
 That value will be instantly added into calculation of the average rating, shown on the top.